Katharine “Kim” Larsson, Ph.D., R.N., C.S.

 Clay White, LICSW

 Clay White is a clinical social worker who received his MSW at Boston College in 1989.
 His areas of specialization include substance abuse; trauma; gay, lesbian and transgender issues; and anxiety and depression.
-He completed the Intensive Program in Family Systems Therapy and the Couples’ Therapy Program at the Cambridge Family Institute, and is currently a member of the Boston Psychoanalytic Society and Institute in the Advanced Training Program in Psychoanalytic Psychotherapy.
+He completed the Intensive Program in Family Systems Therapy and the Couples’ Therapy Program at the Cambridge Family Institute, and is a former member of the Boston Psychoanalytic Society and Institute in the Advanced Training Program in Psychoanalytic Psychotherapy.
 He has also received training in cognitive behavioral therapy and uses an integrative psychotherapy approach.
-For more information, please email email@example.com or call 617-513-6254.
+For more information, please email firstname.lastname@example.org or call 617-513-6254.

 Ricardo Bianco, Psy.D.